haved-jossain/least-cost-path-analysis/README.md

 # perseverance
-Least cost path analysis to drill sites for Perseverance rover in Jezero crater, Mars
+Least cost path to drill sites for Perseverance rover in Jezero crater, Mars